-The simple longevity of a partnership is not always indicative of its functionality or success (Pace et al, 2000); benefits aside from time spent together should be evident.
-Our findings indicate that the COSIA partnerships are resulting in a bounty of benefits and win-win situations that are individual, institutional, and cross-departmental.
-These benefits in turn reflect greater capacities built at respective institutions for promoting ocean science education and literacy.
+The simple longevity of a partnership is not always indicative of its functionality or success (Pace et al, 2000); benefits aside from simple time spent together should be evident to consider a partnership healthy.
+Our findings indicate that COSIA partnerships are indeed resulting in a bounty of benefits for individuals, institutions, and even departments.
+These benefits in turn reflect the greater capacity that is built through COSIA for promoting ocean science education and literacy.